-Your scanner comes with an installed Micro SD card that contains the entire USA/Canadian Radio Reference database as well as the EZ Scan software.
+Your scanner comes with an installed SD card that contains the entire USA/Canadian RadioReference database as well as the EZ Scan software.

-NOTE: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.
+Note: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.

-To remove the Micro SD card from the scanner:
+To remove the SD card from the scanner:

-WARNING: To prevent corrupted data on the Micro SD Card, always turn the scanner off using the front panel power key before opening the battery compartment cover.
+WARNING: To prevent corrupted data on the SD Card, always turn the scanner off using the front panel power button.

-- Turn off scanner, unplug external power, and remove the batteries. - 2.
-Press and release the Micro SD card. - To reinsert the Micro SD card, with the label facing the front of the radio press it in until it clicks in place.
+- Turn off scanner; remove the control head to locate the SD Card slot with SD card installed. - Press and release the SD card to eject it from the scanner. - 3.
+To reinsert the SD card, with the label facing up, press it in until it clicks in place.

-NOTE: Always use the EZ Scan software "Prepare Scanner Memory/SD Card For Use" option under the "Scanner/ SD Card"menu to format the Micro SD Card if the card is not performing as expected or if the scanner does not power up with the Micro SD Card.
+NOTE: Always use the EZ Scan software "Prepare Scanner Memory/SD Card For Use" option under the "Scanner/SD Card"menu to format the SD Card if the card is not performing as expected or if the scanner does not power up with the SD Card.

-The Micro SD card comes formatted for the standard FAT file system with a cluster size of 32k.
+The SD card comes formatted for the standard FAT32 file system with a cluster size of 32k.

-To format additional cards (2GB or smaller), use only the EZ Scan software to format the Micro SD card.
+To format additional cards (2GB or smaller), use only the EZ Scan software to format the SD card.

-- Format using the FAT file system with 32k clusters. - If you use Micro SD cards larger than 2GB, format using FAT32 with 32k clusters. - Formatting the Micro SD card for other file system types may cause EZ Scan to malfunction.
+- Format using the FAT file system with 32k clusters. - If you use SD cards larger than 2GB, format using FAT32 with 32k clusters.

+• Formatting the SD card for other file system types may cause EZ Scan to malfunction.

 Connecting the scanner to a computer with the supplied USB cable allows you to access the card with the EZ Scan software and update the Library, edit the configuration and stored objects, optimize the card, and reformat the card if necessary.
-You can also connect the SD Card to an external reader, which may provide faster data transfer rates when compared to accessing the card while it is in the radio.
+You can also connect the SD Card to an external reader, which may provide faster data transfer rates when compared to accessing the card while it is in the radio

-For reference, below is the directory structure for the Micro SD Card.
+For reference, below is the directory structure for the SD Card.
 You may wish to make a copy of the CDAT folder on your computer as a backup.
 The CDAT folder contains your EZ Scan programming.
 Modifying these directories or their contents outside of the scanner or the EZ Scan software is not recommended, and may cause the scanner to malfunction.